 Every high-performing demand engine begins with the right foundation — and in 2026, that foundation is MACH architecture guided by a coherent AI strategy.
 MACH (Microservices, API-first, Cloud-native, Headless) is not a technology preference; it is a business decision about how fast your organization can learn, adapt, and respond to market signals.

 At BEA, Olivier led the Service-Oriented Architecture campaign that positioned BEA in the Gartner Magic Quadrant — not merely as a technology company, but as the category leader for enterprise-grade composable architecture.
-This required aligning AI-adjacent data strategy, platform modernization, and go-to-market positioning into a single coherent story.
 The result: category leadership that compounded revenue impact over multiple quarters.

 Composable Ecommerce

 With the foundation in place, composable ecommerce turns the architecture into a revenue-ready experience layer.
-The distinction between composable and monolithic ecommerce is not aesthetic — it is strategic.
 A monolithic platform forces the business to adapt to the software.
 A composable platform adapts to the business.

 Olivier revamped PlayStation.com globally — including first- and third-party game developer sites — and built the Trophy system integration to connect console and web experiences.
 The result was a 20% CRO improvement driven by upsell and cross-sell through composable commerce patterns.
-The Latin America launch, built from the ground up with a local team and go-to-market plan, delivered a 25% sales uplift in the first year — a proof point that composable commerce is both a technology decision and a growth strategy.
+The Latin America launch delivered a 25% sales uplift in the first year.

 Martech Orchestration

-Technology investments fail at the orchestration layer more often than anywhere else.
 The average enterprise operates 130+ martech tools, most of which do not talk to each other.
-Martech orchestration is the discipline of making them work as one coordinated engine — audience, campaign, lifecycle, attribution, and analytics aligned into a single operating rhythm.
+Martech orchestration is the discipline of making them work as one coordinated engine.

-At Hitachi, Olivier established a global unified web platform by consolidating fragmented silos into a composable enterprise architecture, then rolled out an enterprise-wide outbound email platform on ExactTarget — improving open rates and go-to-market efficiency by 25%.
-This is martech orchestration in its most fundamental form: standardizing the messaging layer across a global enterprise so that campaigns, data, and audiences are coordinated rather than competing.
+At Hitachi, Olivier established a global unified web platform and rolled out an enterprise-wide outbound email platform on ExactTarget — improving open rates and go-to-market efficiency by 25%.

-At DigiCert, Olivier built ABM and demand generation capabilities on a global CMS infrastructure (AWS + Adobe Experience Manager) — creating the pipeline creation and commercial execution engine that a modern enterprise security company requires.
-The translation platform launched in eight months to support international scale, with martech systems orchestrated to operate across languages, regions, and buyer segments simultaneously.
+At DigiCert, Olivier built ABM and demand generation capabilities on a global CMS infrastructure (AWS + Adobe Experience Manager) — creating the pipeline creation and commercial execution engine for a modern enterprise security company.

 Performance Marketing

 Performance marketing activates the MACHAI stack with measurable demand creation.
-But its effectiveness is entirely dependent on the quality of the data, the cleanliness of the customer journeys, and the strength of the personalization that the preceding stages have enabled.
+Its effectiveness depends entirely on the quality of the data and the strength of the personalization that the preceding stages have enabled.

-At Sony Corp, Olivier developed a global analytics platform across Sony's online properties to standardize KPIs, enable data-driven decision-making, and unlock enterprise-wide insights.
-The platform reduced operational costs by 15% through platform consolidation and reporting discipline, while the ecommerce platform upgrade on IBM Commerce improved average order value by 20%.
-Performance marketing without a unified analytics foundation is performance marketing in the dark.
-Sony demonstrated what happens when the measurement layer is treated as a first-class infrastructure component.
+At Sony Corp, Olivier developed a global analytics platform that reduced operational costs by 15% through platform consolidation, while the ecommerce platform upgrade improved average order value by 20%.

 Demand Generation

 Demand generation is where the MACHAI system compounds.
-AI, commerce, and martech working in concert attract the right audience, convert interest into intent, and move prospects through the funnel with greater precision and lower friction than any channel-specific tactic can achieve in isolation.
+AI, commerce, and martech working in concert attract the right audience, convert interest into intent, and move prospects through the funnel with greater precision.

-The PlayStation Network represented, at its peak, "a larger network than any cable company in the US" (Peter Damon, Siegel & Gale).
-The demand generation engine behind that scale was built on the integration of console and web data streams, behavioral segmentation at millions-of-users scale, and composable commerce journeys that connected game discovery, trophy engagement, and digital purchase in a single frictionless experience.
+The PlayStation Network represented "a larger network than any cable company in the US" (Peter Damon, Siegel & Gale).
 The migration of 2.6 million users from a legacy community platform — delivered without attrition — demonstrated that demand generation at scale is an infrastructure problem as much as a marketing problem.

-In AI agentic consulting for global clients, Olivier's team contributed to a 25% increase in sales by implementing cloud-native AWS capabilities and positioning the business around emerging AI and cloud transformation opportunities.
-Demand generation is not just a B2C discipline; in B2B, it requires the same MACHAI rigor — AI-enabled pipeline identification, composable content delivery, and orchestrated nurture sequences.
+In AI agentic consulting, Olivier's team contributed to a 25% increase in sales by implementing cloud-native AWS capabilities and positioning the business around emerging AI and cloud transformation opportunities.

 Revenue is the outcome of a connected operating model.
 Not a tactic.
 Not a campaign.
 Not a channel.
 A connected operating model.